dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 I've said it before, and I'll say it again: [plausible deniability matters.][deniability]

-The fact that multiple nostr developers don't seem to get this point had me question my sanity.
-It also made me question said developers' intentions (as well as their bitcoin expertise).
+The fact that multiple nostr developers don't seem to get this point has me question my sanity.
+It also makes me question the supposed bitcoin expertise of some of the people involved.
+I won't go as far as others to question the intentions behind this supposed "feature" in the first place, but if this nonsense doesn't stop soon I'd be willing to go there.

 But wait, there's more.